COVID-19 Information & Updates

 Yard Waste - As of May 4, 2020, all yard waste will be collected separately from the residential trash collection.
 Yard Waste is collected every Monday, all residents must have items out by 6AM on the day of collection.
 Make sure to have waste in a county approved biodegradable bag.

 Bulk Trash - Bulk Trash Requests will be limited until September 1, 2020.
-Due to the high volume of collections, Bates Trucking must limit the bulk collections to 20 homes per collection day.
+Due to the high volume of collections, Bates Trucking must limit the bulk collections to 25 homes per collection day.
 Residents will be on a first call first served basis.
 Once the bulk list for your municipality is full residents will be advised to call back for the following week’s collection.
+Bates Trucking will resume regular bulk trash services for all municipalities starting September 1, 2020.
+For more information please click here.

 To schedule an appointment call 301-773-2069; Thursdays 9:00 am - Tuesdays 2:00 pm to get on the bulk trash list that Wednesday’s service.
 Appointments can also be scheduled online.
 Only 3 bulk items are permitted per week.
 Clothing, books, shoes, household items (i.e. pots, pan, utensils, etc.) should be placed into a box or bag (3 boxes = one item, 5 bags = one item).